A Shared Grief: Gold Star Mothers find kinship amid the burden of their loss

 The group’s national roots stretch back to World War I. With the number of war dead rising, President Woodrow Wilson “asked the moms not to wear black, but to wear white with a black armband,” Chance said.
 “After the war the moms decided to continue to wear white.
 Because it symbolizes goodness, purity, sacrifice.
 Those values for which our children lived and died.”

-The network goes beyond volunteer service.
+Living with loss The network goes beyond volunteer service.
 It’s full of regular phone calls and dates for coffee, and it’s a safe place to vent, cry and even laugh when life reminds them of what they lost.
 Like when strangers see the gold star on their lapel and say, “Congratulations!” — something that has happened to every one of them, they said over dinner in Laurel, Md.
 The women are entitled to wear a gold star to signify their loss.